imattau/nostr-community-conventions/ncc-06-example/ncc06-relay/README.md

 #### 4. Run the Full Local Environment (Relay + Sidecar)

-This command will start the relay and then run the sidecar publisher.
+This command will start the Node relay (via `scripts/run-relay.js`) and then run the sidecar publisher.

 ```bash
 npm run start-local-env